questdb/questdb.io/blog/2020-10-19-grafana-tutorial.md

 The new panel will look like this:
 <img
-alt="An blank panel after being created" className="screenshot--shadow screenshot--docs"
+alt="Screenshot of a blank panel after being created" className="screenshot--shadow screenshot--docs" src="/img/blog/2020-10-19/blank-panel.png"
-src="/img/blog/2020-10-19/blank-panel.png"
 />

 Toggle the query edit box to “text edit mode” by clicking on the pencil icon.
 Your edit box should look like this:
 <img
-alt="How to toggle text edit mode" className="screenshot--shadow screenshot--docs"
+alt="Screenshot showing how to toggle text edit mode" className="screenshot--shadow screenshot--docs" src="/img/blog/2020-10-19/toggle-text-edit.png"
-src="/img/blog/2020-10-19/toggle-text-edit.png"
 />